OWASP/owasp-mastg/tests-beta/android/MASVS-RESILIENCE/MASTG-TEST-0x38.md

 ## Overview

-Applications need to be properly signed to safeguard their integrity and protect them from tampering.
-Android has evolved its signing schemes over time to enhance security, with newer versions offering more robust mechanisms.
-Check [APK Signing Schemes](../../../Document/0x05a-Platform-Overview.md#signing-process) for more details.

-This test checks if the insecure v1 signature scheme is enabled for applications targeting Android 7.0 (API level 24) and above.
+Not using newer APK signing schemes means that the app lacks the enhanced security provided by more robust, updated mechanisms.

+This test checks if the outdated v1 signature scheme is enabled.
+The v1 scheme is vulnerable to certain attacks, such as the "Janus" vulnerability ([CVE-2017-13156](https://nvd.nist.gov/vuln/detail/CVE-2017-13156)), because it does not cover all parts of the APK file, allowing malicious actors to potentially **modify parts of the APK without invalidating the signature**.
+Relying solely on v1 signing therefore increases the risk of tampering and compromises app security.

+To learn more about APK Signing Schemes, see [this document](../../../Document/0x05a-Platform-Overview.md#signing-process).

 ## Steps